pickyourtrail_logo

 Lone Pine Koala Sanctuary 2026: FAQs

-3. What are some of the animals you can see other than koalas ?
+3. What are some of the animals you can see other than koalas?

-You will find kangaroos, wombats, Tasmanian devils, emus, reptiles, and indigenous birds..
+You will find kangaroos, wombats, Tasmanian devils, emus, reptiles, and indigenous birds.

-4. Should Lone Pine be child-friendly?
+4. Is Lone Pine child-friendly?

-Customise your own super hit itinerary
+Customise your own sooper hit itinerary

 We think you are in .